What happens when you type google.com in your browser and press Enter

 - Protocol

 A protocol is a collection of rules or processes used in computer science to convey data between electronic devices, such as computers.
 To transmit information between computers, there must first be an agreement on how the information will be organized and how each side will send and receive it.
 OSI (Open Systems Interconnection), a collection of standards for implementing networking communications between computers, is the most essential computer protocol.
-TCP/IP (Transmission Control Protocol/Internet Protocol), HTTPS (Secure HyperText Transmission Protocol), SMTP (Simple Mail Transfer Protocol), and DNS are some of the most essential Internet protocols (Domain Name System).
+TCP/IP (Transmission Control Protocol/Internet Protocol), HTTPS (Secure Hypertext Transmission Protocol), SMTP (Simple Mail Transfer Protocol), and DNS are some of the most essential Internet protocols (Domain Name System).

 1_YqxwjFvieYMhBSZQTL8vbw.png